 Compression stockings can be beneficial if used on a daily basis.
 Varicose veins can also be treated using lasers or radiofrequency radiation.

 The laser or radiofrequency radiation is utilized to provide heat to the varicose vein wall, destroying it.
-Other treatment options may include surgery and microphlebectomy (Sotiris et al., 2020).
+Other treatment options may include surgery and micro phlebectomy (Sotiris et al., 2020).

-It should also be examined the cost-effectiveness of various treatments.
+Should also be examined the cost-effectiveness of various treatments.
 The treatment indications are dependent mostly on the preferences of the patient.

-The selection of therapy is also influenced by symptoms of deep venal failure and features, the expense of it, the risk of iatrogenic consequences, accessible medical means, the reimbursement insurance, and medical training (Müller & Alm, 2020).
+The selection of therapy is also influenced by symptoms of deep venal failure and features, the expense of it, the risk of iatrogenic consequences, accessible medical means, reimbursement insurance, and medical training (Müller & Alm, 2020).